“Whaddayouwannado?”

 • Create a basic needs” checklist.
 This can be a literal or figurative list you run through when boredom creeps in.
 Have you slept?
 Eaten?
 Hydrated?
 Bathed?
 Before you dive into the big emotional needs, make sure your essentials are cared for.

 • Finally, check your breath.
-I’ve found that most of the time I’m bored, I’m feeling particularly disembodied.
+I’ve found that most of the time I’m bored, I’m also feeling disembodied.
 Like a thunderstorm of thought, untethered to a human body.
 A small breathing meditation or even a squeeze of my arm can remind me that, yes, I am a physical being.
 By connecting to my body, I re-establish myself.
 Sometimes, I even embrace where my boredom is taking me.

-Emily Torres is the Editorial Director at The Good Trade.
-She’s a Los Angeles transplant who was born and raised in Indiana, where she studied Creative Writing and Business at Indiana University.
-You can usually find her reading or writing, caring for her rabbits, or practicing at the yoga studio.
+Emily McGowan is the Editorial Director at The Good Trade.
+Born and raised in Indiana, she studied Creative Writing and Business at Indiana University.
+You can usually find her in her colorful Los Angeles apartment journaling, caring for her rabbits and cat, or gaming.
+Say hi on Instagram!